dustinpfister/blog_posts/_posts/lodash_size.md

 ### 2.1 - The Array length Property

-So when dealing with an array the element length can easily be obtained with the [length property](/2018/12/14/js-array-length/), not much to write about with that.
+So when dealing with an array the element length can easily be obtained with the [length property](/2018/12/14/js-array-length/).
+There are a lot of things to keep in mind when it comes to the length of an array, or collection in general in native javaScript.
+In the context of the content of this post the size of an array is the same as the length of the array.
+However in javaScript arrays are scarce which means that the length of an array can be set to a given value like that of 10, but then all 10 public numbered keys of the array can be empty and undefined.
+Some times one might think of size as a number of actual elements in an array, rather than an observed max capacity as the length property is often thought of as.

 ```js
 let a = [1, 2, 3, 4];
 console.log(a.length); // 4
 ```

 ### 2.2 - Object.keys to get enumerable properties of an Object